 Me: “Yes.
-Well, this series some very adult themes and situations.”
+Well, this series includes some very adult themes and situations.”

-The customer would stare at me for a couple of seconds, then their expression would change: eyes would widen, mouth would form an O, and they’d nod.
+Next, the customer would stare at me for a couple of seconds.
+Gradually, their expression would change: eyes would widen, mouth would form an O, and they’d nod.
 “Oh, I see.
 Well, good luck.”

 I was one of maybe three authors who had brought adult fiction with them to sell.
 The rest of the tables contained variations on memoirs and self-help.
 I don’t think any of the fiction for grownups writers sold anything.
 I know I didn’t.
 As I packed my unsold merchandise a couple of hours later, I realized I wasn’t especially upset.
 In fact, I was laughing about it.
 There was a time when I would have been more than a little disappointed.